TheAshenWolf/WakaTimeForUE/README.md

 8. Enjoy!
 The plugin can now be used in your Unreal Engine 4 Project.

 ### Setting up the plugin
-1. When you first run the plugin, you get prompted with a window.
+1. When you first run the plugin, you get prompted with a window (if you have already used the plugin in a different project, your data should be kept saved.)
+    - You can open these settings from within the toolbar
 2. Paste in your API key
 3. Select whether you are a developer or a designer.
 This will determine if your HeartBeats are sent as "Coding" or "Designing"
 4. Save.